weixuel523/weixuel523.github.io/_pages/about.md

 ## Biography

 Hi!
 Welcome to my personal website.
 I'm Xueliang Wei from Huazhong University of Science and Technology (HUST).
-I received the BE degree in computer science and technology from HUST, China, in 2015.
-Now, I'm working toward the PhD degree in [SSS&SDS Research Group](https://ssssds.github.io/) in HUST.
-My current research interests include non-volatile memories, persistent memories, crash consistency, and memory security.
+I received the BE and PhD degree in computer science and technology from the Huazhong University of Science and Technology (HUST), China, in 2015 and 2022.
+I'm currently a postdoctoral researcher in [SSS&SDS Research Group](https://ssssds.github.io/) from the HUST.
+My current research interests include non-volatile memory, persistent memory, crash consistency, and memory security.

 ## News